Global politics: Defining the field

 Beginning in the late nineteenth century, several groups extended the definition of the political community beyond nation-states to include much, if not all, of humanity.
 These internationalists include Marxists, human rights advocates, environmentalists, peace activists, feminists, and minority groups.
 This was the general direction of thinking on global politics, though the term was not used as such.
 The way in which modern world politics is implemented is structured by a set of interpretations dating back to the rise of the European powers.
 They were able to overtake the rest of the world in terms of economic and military power.
-Europeans, with their global supremacy, imposed their own system and views on others, through envisioning the world as a whole and defining the regions of the world as ‘modern’ or ‘backward’.
+Europeans, with their global supremacy, imposed their own system and views on others, through envisioning the world as a whole and defining the regions of the world as 'modern' or 'backward'.
 They saw nation statehood as the best and highest form of political organization, therefore viewing world politics as the result of the pursuit of hegemony by competing states.

 The modern world politics perspective is often identified with the works, in particular their 1972 work Transnational Relations and World Politics.
 Here, the authors argued that state-centric views of international relations were inadequate frameworks to utilize in political science or international relations studies due to the increased globalization.
 Today, the practices of global politics are defined by values: norms of human rights, ideas of human development, and beliefs such as Internationalism or cosmopolitanism about how we should relate to each.
 Over the last couple of decades cosmopolitanism has become one of the key contested ideologies of global politics:

 The intensification of globalization led some writers to suggest that states were no longer relevant to global politics.
 This view has been subject to debate:

+Cyclical theories

+George Modelski

+George Modelski defines global order as a 'management network centred on a lead unit and contenders for leadership, (pursuing) collective action at the global level'.
+The system is allegedly cyclical.
+Each cycle is about 100 years' duration and a new hegemonic power appears each time: